gitacoco/major_studio/P1_Quantitative_data/README.md

 * Least concern (LC) – Lowest risk; does not qualify for a higher risk category.
 Widespread and abundant taxa are included in this category.
 * Data deficient (DD) – Not enough data to make an assessment of its risk of extinction
 * Not evaluated (NE) – Has not yet been evaluated against the criteria.

-I think it's meaningful to visualize the Conservation Status of current avian species to draw people's attention and to evoke responses.
-This idea has already been depicted in Ideation 2.

 2. **Showcase Effects and Interaction Design** To make the virtual specimens more vivid, which means the experience of seeing the specimens could be more lifelike.
 This issue could be solved by 3D display, which is a mature web technology.
 However, I think this is relying on the potential future work of Smithsonian.